 Day 5: Turmi

-We drive about 70 km to Omerate at the east bank of the Omo River.
-This is the area where the Dassanech people are living and we are going to cross the Omo River by local canoe to visit one of their villages.
-We return to Turmi and continue to Dimeka where Saturday is the weekly market.
+Drive about 70 km to Omerate on the east bank of the Omo River.
+This is the area where the Dassanech people live.
+Cross the Omo River by local canoe to visit one of their villages.
+We return to Turmi and continue to Dimeka (Saturday is the weekly market day).
 Mainly Hamar, but also Bashada and Banna people travel from far to attend the market.